ai4os/DEEPaaS/doc/source/devel.rst

   The keys of this dict are:

     * 'files': This should be empty for this method
-    * 'urls': This is a list of strs of the URLs to use for prediction
+    * 'urls': This is a list of strings of the URLs to use for prediction
     * other keys needed to make the prediction as defined by the function `get_test_args`

   The response can be a str, a dict or a file (using for example `flask.send_file`)